run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/ocp-dependencies.md

 ## Disable the NVIDIA Device Plugin and DCGM Exporter

 !!!
 Note
-    The following is a temporary measure to be removed in the next release of Run:AI.
+    The following is a temporary measure to be removed in the next release of Run:ai.

 __After successful verification__,